benzuzu/hci-group-26/README.md

 Esmie Hurd (esh53)

-Met up to begin making changes to initial prototype, created README document to include information about the game in general, the problem space our group means to address, and the tasks we have implemented as a solution,
+Met up to begin making changes to initial prototype, created README document to include information about the game in general, the problem space our group means to address, and the tasks we have implemented as a solution, helped test each

 Ben Xu (bwx2)